spack/spack-tutorial/tutorial_environments.rst

 .. note::

    This setting only defines the **default** ``mpi`` provider.
+   You can still override the provider on the command line, e.g., with`spack install hdf5 ^openmpi`.

-   You can override the provider in package specs.
-This topic is covered in the :ref:`configuration tutorial <configs-tutorial>`.
+   We introduce this here to show you how environment configuration can affect concretization.
+Configuration options are covered in much more detail in the :ref:`configuration tutorial <configs-tutorial>`.

 Let's see the effects of this change on our package using ``spack spec``: